arangodb/docs-hugo/site/content/3.11/release-notes/version-3.11/api-changes-in-3-11.md

 menuTitle: API changes in 3.11
 weight: 20
 description: >-
-  ArangoDB v3.11 Release Notes API Changes
+  A summary of the changes to the HTTP API and other interfaces that are relevant for developers, like maintainers of drivers and integrations for ArangoDB
 archetype: default
 ---
-This document summarizes the HTTP API changes and other API changes in ArangoDB 3.11.
-The target audience for this document are developers who maintain drivers and integrations for ArangoDB 3.11.

 ## HTTP RESTful API

 ### Behavior changes